nadiamariduena/python-intro-2024-privat/17_recursion.md

 #### 👾 If the number is 9 or more, the function stops and returns that number plus 1.
 But since we start with 0, this check is false and we move to the next part.👾

+### 🍰 This is called "recursion."
+It means the function keeps calling itself with the new number until it meets a condition to stop.

 - Let's see what happens step by step:

 Step 1: **add_one(0)** adds 1 to 0 (total = 1) and calls add_one(1).